 Non-denominational Religious Education is provided for all children as part of the curriculum and is taught in accordance with the 2017 Kent Agreed Syllabus for Religious Education.

-The principle aim of RE is to engage pupils in systematic enquiry into significant human questions which religion and world views address, so that they can develop the understanding and skills needed to appreciate and appraise varied responses to these questions, as well as develop responses of their own.
+The principle aim of Religious Education is to engage pupils in systematic enquiry into significant human questions which religion and world views address, so that they can develop the understanding and skills needed to appreciate and appraise varied responses to these questions, as well as develop responses of their own.

 Assembly is an important part of the school day when we meet together as a community.
 It is a time when we place emphasis on the development of values and attitudes towards each other and the world around us.
 Assemblies are non-denominational and are of a broadly Christian nature.
 We also give consideration to the multicultural society in which we live and recognise other faiths, particularly around times of celebrations and festivals.